 TGax Editor: Update D4.2 P113L61 as shown below.

-NOTE—If the UL BW subfield indicates 80+80 MHz or 160 MHz, the description indicates the RU index for the corresponding 80 MHz segment as indicated by B0 of the RU Allocation subfield.
+NOTE—If the UL BW subfield indicates 80+80 MHz or 160 MHz, the description indicates the RU index for the Primary 80 MHz or Secondary 80 MHz channel as indicated by B0 of the RU Allocation subfield.

 Resource unit, guard and DC subcarriers